askervin/memtierd/cmd/memtierd/README.md

 ## Policies

-Memtierd implements two policies: age and heat.
-These policies have different ways of interpreting memory tracker counters as page activity.
+Memtierd implements three policies: age, heat, and ratio.
+Age and heat policies move or swap out memory based on last access times (age) or memory activity class (heat class).
+The ratio policy moves or swaps out a fixed ratio of least recently used memory.

+## Watchers

-Policies measure and manage the memory of processes that are defined in the configuration.
-Processes are searched by pidwatchers.
-The cgroups pidwatcher looks for processes under listed a list of cgroups directories, while the pidlist pidwatcher passes a static list of pids to policies.
-See [memtierd-age-idlepage-trackonly.yaml](../../sample-configs/memtierd-age-idlepage-trackonly.yaml).
+Policies track and manage the memory of processes of interest.
+Processes are found and filtered by pidwatchers.
+The cgroups pidwatcher looks for processes under listed cgroups directories.
+The proc pidwatcher finds all running processes in the system.
+The pidlist pidwatcher finds only the static list of pids.
+The filter pidwatcher filters interesting processes out of all processes found by other pidwatchers.

+For examples of configuring pidwatchers, see:

+[memtierd-age-idlepage-trackonly.yaml](../../sample-configs/memtierd-age-idlepage-trackonly.yaml).

 ### The age policy